adambard/learnxinyminutes-docs/d.html.markdown

     mc.data = 7;
     mc.other = "seven";

     writeln(mc.data);
     writeln(mc.other);
 }
 ```

-With properties, we can add any amount of validation to
+With properties, we can add any amount of logic to
 our getter and setter methods, and keep the clean syntax of
 accessing members directly!

 Other object-oriented goodies at our disposal
 include `interface`s, `abstract class`es,
 and `override`ing methods.
+D does inheritance just like Java:
+Extend one class, implement as many interfaces as you please.

 We've seen D's OOP facilities, but let's switch gears.
 D offers
 functional programming with first-class functions, `pure`